AlibabaCloudDocs/dts/intl.en-US/Introduction/FAQ.md

 ## How do I view the performance metrics of data migration and synchronization tasks?

 You can view performance metrics of data migration and data synchronization tasks in the DTS console.
-For information about how to view the metrics, see [View performance metrics of incremental data migration](/intl.en-US/Data Migration/Migration task management/View performance metrics of incremental data migration.md) and [Check the synchronization performance](/intl.en-US/Data Synchronization/Synchronization task management/Check the synchronization performance.md).
+For information about how to view the metrics, see [View the connection status and performance of incremental data migration](/intl.en-US/Data Migration/Migration task management/View the connection status and performance of incremental data migration.md) and [View the connection status and performance of data synchronization](/intl.en-US/Data Synchronization/Synchronization task management/View the connection status and performance of data synchronization.md).